-- initialization: integrate all cogent information about the communication channel, the properties of the supposedly received informative signal etc. and compute the degrees of belief associated to all relevant variables - 2. update loop: when the cognitive device is fed with incoming signals, it shall update its degrees of belief regarding all the previous variables and provide the overall probability that the received signal originates from a coherent data source. - 3. decision: using some criterion from decision theory, e.g. the evidence for the presence/absence of a coherent data source is more than a given threshold, the cognitive device declares whether data originating from a coherent source have been received.
+- 1) initialization: integrate all cogent information about the communication channel, the properties of the supposedly received informative signal etc. and compute the degrees of belief associated to all relevant variables. - 2) update loop: when the cognitive device is fed with incoming signals, it shall update its degrees of belief regarding all the previous variables and provide the overall probability that the received signal originates from a coherent data source. - 3) decision: using some criterion from decision theory, e.g. the evidence for the presence/absence of a coherent data source is more than a given threshold, the cognitive device declares whether data originating from a coherent source have been received.

 This protocol does not necessarily provide the most efficient sensing strategy in specific situations (sometimes it might provide a quick response, sometimes traditional algorithms might provide faster responses), but it provides the most honest way to treat the signal sensing problem.
+Indeed, through the maximum entropy framework, one only uses the available information and does not take the risk to introduce unwanted assumptions, such as empirical values or imprecise estimates of unknown parameters.
 It is important to note that no signal detection strategy can be proven superior to any other as long as too much information on the communication environment is missing.
 If a given algorithm could be proven better than the Bayesian strategy, this would mean this algorithm has an information advantage; honesty would then require that the Bayesian strategy be aware of this additional piece of information.
-The significant advantage of the Bayesian philosophy and the maximum entropy principle over classical methods is that they do not to take any empirical guess to solve a problem.
+The significant advantage of the Bayesian philosophy and the maximum entropy principle over classical methods is that they do not take any empirical guess to solve a problem.
 Therefore, instead of being either luckily very good, or unluckily very bad depending on the accuracy of this "guess", they perform as best as their prior information allows them to.